 Crest = 0.335 X Pitch.

 In a piece of work, it is possible to have some separate and independent threads running along with it.
-Thus, there are a single-threaded screw and multiple or multi-start threaded screw.
+Thus, there are a single-threaded screws and multiple or multi-start threaded screws.
 The independent threads are called starts, and we may have single-start, two-start, three-start, etc.

 In the case of a three-start thread, for one complete turn, the thread advances three times as far if it were a single thread.
 Multi-start threads are used in those cases where fast movement or motion is needed Fountain where they are widely used.

-That’s it, thanks for reading, If you have any questions about “types of threads” ask in the comments I’ll respond to you.
-If you like this article then please share with your friends.
+That’s it, thanks for reading.
+If you have any questions about “types of threads,” ask in the comments, I’ll respond to you.
+If you like this article, then please share it with your friends.

 Read next: